 The Imam’s ship was already leaving shore when he heard someone sneeze and praise God.
-But for him, even in that moment it was not a question whether to do reply to the man—he was instantly ready and took action.
-This is a marvelous alertness, an eagerness to do whatever good that is made possible.
+But for him, even in that moment it was not a question whether to do reply to the man—he was ready and sprang to action.
+This is a marvelous alertness, an eagerness to do whatever good that is wihtin reach.

 Moreover, his natural resolve to do good was grounded in a deep point of understanding: we are all in urgent need of God the Greatest to accept a single action of ours.
 Who are we to think any good deed we have ever done has been accepted by God, His Glory be glorified?